abhiabhi0/obsidan-programmerCave/Java/IOC.md

 In the context of Java and software development, **IoC** stands for **Inversion of Control**.
-It is a design principle used to decouple the execution of tasks from their implementation.
-This principle is fundamental in achieving a more modular, testable, and maintainable codebase.
+It is a <mark class="hltr-g">design principle used to decouple the execution of tasks from their implementation</mark>.
+This principle is fundamental in <mark class="hltr-o">achieving a more modular, testable, and maintainable codebase</mark>.
 IoC is often implemented through frameworks such as Spring, which provide the infrastructure for managing dependencies and configuring application components.

 ### Key Concepts of IoC

 1. **Dependency Injection (DI)**:
    - **Dependency Injection** is the most common way to implement IoC.
-It involves providing an object with its dependencies rather than allowing the object to create them itself.
+It <mark class="hltr-g">involves providing an object with its dependencies rather than allowing the object to create them itself</mark>.
 Dependencies are injected into the object by an external entity (like a framework or a container).
    - **Types of Dependency Injection**:
      - **Constructor Injection**: Dependencies are provided through the class constructor.
      - **Setter Injection**: Dependencies are provided through setter methods.